preetisawant/runtimes/common/app_mng.md

 **Important:** The *shell* utility also starts *proxy*.

-Diego provides an interactive shell through the `cf ssh` command, so the *shell* utility is only useful to applications running on a DEA.
+Diego provides an interactive shell through the `ibmcloud cf ssh` command, so the *shell* utility is only useful to applications running on a DEA.
 {: .tip}